 Organic Pinterest Marketing Strategy to Reach Millions

-Pinterest – which is more than an image bookmarking service – it’s a visual social search engine by now – was the clear winner of the social distancing era and its active audience is now as big as TikToks.
+It was also the clear winner of the social distancing era and its active audience is now as big as TikToks.

-I have been using Pinterest regularly since 2012 and by now (2021) I reach roughly 2 million viewers per month.
+I have been using Pinterest regularly since 2012 and as of now (2023) I reach millions of viewers per month.

 You don’t need many years to get traction on the site though!